reggi/writing/2015-07-19-address-api.md

 ### Send mail: `mail sent` request

 The `mail sent` request must be sent sometime following a `get address` request.
-An app or site will not be able to request an updated address untill they send this request.
+An`Third-Party-App` (or `Site`) will not be able to request an updated address until they send this request.

 #### Id

-Id is a required field, the app or site must store the id and use it for this.
+`Id` is a required field, the `App` or site must store the id and use it for this.

 #### Tracking information